-

 Session: 2025 - 2026

-AN ACT to increase the punishment for committing an assault against a utility or communications worker.
+AN ACT to increase the punishment for committing an assault against a utility, communications, or transportation worker.

 The General Assembly of North Carolina enacts: